apache/incubator-ponymail/docs/INSTALLING.md

 ## Setting up the archiver ##
+First off, you will need both `tools/archiver.py` and the generated `tools/ponymail.cfg` present on the machine that your mail server runs on.
+This machine should also have access to the ElasticSearch backend.

 If your mailing list supports feeding emails to a program, feed the incoming new emails to `python3 /path/to/tools/archiver.py` and it will use STDIN as the transport mechanism.
 If you are simply using aliases or dot-forwards and no ML system, you can add (for example) `"|/usr/bin/python3 /path/to/tools/archiver.py"` to your alias file to enable archiving.
 If you are not using a Mailing List manager, you will need to tell Pony Mail which email header determines the list ID using the --altheader argument, for instance:
 ```
     foolist: "|/usr/bin/python3 /path/to/tools/archiver.py --altheader delivered-to"
 ```